Does your dog have one or more of the following symptoms?

 - To establish if your pet’s allergies stem from food, the environment or both

-- Identify food items that trigger the allergy
+- To identify food items that trigger the allergy

 The Elimination Diet